 Trump warns 'a whole civilization will die tonight' if Iran fails to meet his deadline

-President Trump threatened to annihilate the Iranian nation if a deal is not reached by 8 p.m.
-ET to reopen the Strait of Hormuz.
+President Trump threatened to annihilate the Iranian nation if a deal is not reached to reopen the Strait of Hormuz by 8 p.m.
+ET.

 "A whole civilization will die tonight, never to be brought back again.
 I don't want that to happen, but it probably will," Trump wrote on his social media platform.